 c) Social/Environmental Factors: these are pretty much everything else.
 One’s socioeconomic status, housing environment, availability and accessibility to mental health supports, relationship health, social status, etc. These factors can be addressed through a myriad of methods including professional therapy or the building of social supports.

-Above all, the best overarching form of self-care is to BKTY.
-“Be kind to yourself”.
-Embodying this mantra is easier said than done, but everything you do with the awareness and drive that it will improve and maintain your mental health is BKTY.
-When you read articles to improve your mental health, it is BKTY.
-When you give yourself a break after a long day, it is BKTY.
-When you advocate for yourself, it is BKTY.
+Above all, the best overarching form of self-care is to practice self-compassion.
+“Always remember to love”.
+Embodying this mantra is easier said than done, but everything you do with the awareness and drive that it will improve and maintain your mental health is remembering to love.
+When you read articles to improve your mental health, it is remembering to love.
+When you give yourself a break after a long day, it is remembering to love.
+When you advocate for yourself, it is remembering to love.
 The road of life is filled with upheavals, but it is your malleability and flexibility to conquer these events that make you strong.